The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-- If you want your plant to flower, keep the temperature around 65° during the winter season.
+- If you want your plant to flower, keep the temperature around 65° during winter.

 5. Humidity Requirements

-Both the string of tears and string of pearls are succulent plants, and they have thick fleshy leaves where they can retain water.
+Both the string of tears and string of pearls are succulent plants with thick fleshy leaves that can retain water.

-The ideal relative humidity for growing either of these plants is 45% and higher, but you can also grow it in average household humidity levels.
+The ideal relative humidity for growing either of these plants is 45% and higher, but you can also grow it at average household humidity levels.

-Low humidity levels can result in wilting, yellowing, and crisping leaves you to want to avoid.
+Low humidity levels can result in wilting, yellowing, and crisping leaves you want to avoid.